apostrophecms/apostrophe-documentation/other/field-types/range.md

 # `range`

-A `range` field provides a [range input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) interface for tuning integers.
-Values are stored as floats.
+A `range` field provides [range input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) for selecting a numeric value, often represented in the browser as a slider.
+The step option may be used along with min and max, if desired, to effectively limit the results to integers.

 ## Example